-It’s easy to fall into the trap of thinking that this lull is natural, and that it is to be expected after the biggest wins come in the early days of optimisation, when the so-called low hanging fruit were there to be taken.
+It’s easy to fall into the trap of thinking that this lull is natural and that it is to be expected after the biggest wins come in the early days of optimisation, when the so-called low hanging fruit were there to be taken.

 Overnight, the e-commerce landscape changed for everyone with a business to run.
 Physical retail outlets were shut, call centres overrun, and consumers were locked down in their homes.

 Many shoppers found themselves going online for the first time for certain transactions, and many businesses established all new ways to get their products direct to consumers.

-Conversion rate optimisation (CRO) is one way that a business can keep pace with changes in the market, because it requires a deep understanding of the changing preferences and behaviours of the target consumer.
+CRO is one way that a business can keep pace with changes in the market, because it requires a deep understanding of the changing preferences and behaviours of the target consumer.

 Being quick to understand the “new normal” and first to change the design of your online experience and sales funnel can create a clear competitive advantage, which translates directly into increased conversion rates and additional revenue.